CPEN432/cpen432.github.io/readings.md

 * _The C Programming Language_ - Brian Kernighan and Dennis Ritchie (classic)
 * _The C Book_ - Mike Banahan, Declan Brady and Mark Doran.
 Available for free [online](http://publications.gbdirect.co.uk/c_book/) and as a [pdf](http://publications.gbdirect.co.uk/c_book/thecbook.pdf).
 This book is well-written, with more emphasis on embedded system aspects.

+### Embedded Software Enigneering
+In completing the projects, you will observe and apply best software engineering practices for embedded software development.
+The material in [Philip Koopman's course 18-642: Embedded Software Engineering](https://users.ece.cmu.edu/~koopman/lectures/index.html) (available as both slides and Youtube videos) is an excellent resources on code quality, safety, and security considerations and practices pertaianing to embedded system software.

+*A significant portion of your project grades will be based on the extent to which you apply these practices. **Regard this material as mandatory and examinable reading.***

 ### Raspberry Pi: ARM and Peripherals
 * BCM2835 ARM Peripherals \[[BCM2835.pdf](http://cpen432.github.io/resources/BCM2835.pdf)\]